Operator Shifting for Model-based Policy Evaluation: Proofs

 Plugging in \eqref{eq: covaraince of X_i} in Lemma \ref{lemma: auxiliary lemma for YMY and Y^2} immediately gives the expectation-free form in Lemma \ref{lemma: vstar in Y}, which proves Theorem \ref{thm: structure of Y'Y and Y^2}.

-\begin{proof} (of Lemma \ref{lemma: auxiliary lemma for YMY and Y^2}) We first calculate $\mathbb{E}\left[\hY^{\top}M\hY\right]$.
-To do this, we must rely on the Markov structure of the problem, i.e., the $i$-th row $\hp_{i}$ is independent to $\hp_{j}$ whenever $i\not=j$.
+\begin{proof} (\textbf{Proof of Lemma \ref{lemma: auxiliary lemma for YMY and Y^2}.}) We first calculate $\mathbb{E}\left[\hY^{\top}M\hY\right]$.
+To do this, we rely on the assumption that the $i$-th row $\hp_{i}$ is independent to $\hp_{j}$ whenever $i\not=j$.
 As a consequence, the rows of $\hZ$ are independent.
 Then, for any matrix $M$, one has

 By denoting the rows of $\hZ$ by $\hz_{1}^{\top}, \dots, \hz_{N}^{\top}$,

 By taking the expectation, the only non-zero terms are the ones with $i=j$.
 Hence,

 Then by definition of $\hZ$ one has